-Viewing and manipulating medical/dental images such as CBCT, CT or MRI scans on your computer or tablet may be useful, but limited by licensing or incompatible operating systems.
+Viewing and manipulating medical/dental images such as CBCT, CT or MRI scans on your computer or tablet may be useful, but limited by licensing or OS incompatibilities.
 Many free DICOM* viewers operate on Windows and MacOS, but which viewer to choose can be challenging.

 Useful free segmentation software, valuable in understanding the volume and surface areas of various features, such as apical periodonititis: